mr-hn/hugoPosts/content/home/experience.md

   description = """
 Responsibilities included

-* Analyzing cross-functional business processes and designing end-to-end enterprise applications
+* Analyzed cross-functional business processes and designed end-to-end applications to improve strategies and operations
-* Developing reports and dashboards to improve strategies and operations using ABAP(Advanced Business Application Programming) and SQL
+* Developed reports and dashboards using OpenSQL, ABAP (Advanced Business Applications Programming) and JavaScript, enabling descriptive analytics for customers across industries and geographies
+* Engaged with global clients and coordinated across teams to deliver 6 multi-million dollar projects successfully
+* Experienced in Retail, Finance, Sales and Distribution, Warehouse Management, and Pricing domains
-* Preparing a trend-setting estimation matrix to evaluate effort and cost of landscape transformations
+* Prepared a trend-setting estimation matrix to evaluate effort and cost of landscape transformations.
+Led the team that prepared the analysis reports for over 25 customers
-* Mentored junior consultants, conducting trainings and bringing them up to speed on organizational practices
-* Received Appreciate Awards for diligent efforts and commitment
+* Mentored fresh hires and conducted trainings.
+Received 2 Appreciate Awards for diligent effort and commitment
+* US Work Experience - Leading cosmetic company in Los Angeles - 2018.
+Managed a team of 3 and engaged with onsite senior management for effective and successful closure of go-live phase

 """
 +++